vishal2505/Industry_Projects/01_Infosys_Dec10-Mar14.md

 Core Java, DB2, JSPs, Websphere
 #### Client: Royal Bank of Scotland, UK

-## Rainbow-Account Segregation and APS Enquiry				Jan ’11 – June ’11
+## Rainbow-Account Segregation and APS Enquiry   | Jan ’11 – June ’11

-Rainbow-Account Segregation and APS Enquiry is part of client initiative to re-structure their presence across globe.
+Rainbow-Account Segregation and APS Enquiry is part of the client's initiative to re-structure their presence across the globe.

 ### Roles and Responsibilities